Projectivity revisited: Preliminaries

 An {\em embedding of $L$-structures} from $\mathfrak{X}_1$ on domain $D_1$ is to $\mathfrak{X}_2$ on domain $D_2$ is an injective map $\iota$ from $D_1$ to $D_2$ such that for any constant $c$, the interpretation of $c$ in $D_1$ is mapped to the interpretation of $c$ in $D_2$ and for any relation symbol $R$ of arity $m$ and for any $m$-tuple $(a_1, \ldots, a_m)$ in $D_1$, $(a_1, \ldots, a_m)$ lies in the interpretation of $R$ in $D_1$ if and only if $(\iota(a_1), \ldots \iota(a_m))$ lies in the interpretation of $R$ in $D_2$.
 A bijective embedding is an {\em isomorphism of $L$-structures}, or an {\em automorphism} if domain and co-domain coincide.

 If $D$ is a set, $L_D$ denotes the language $L$ enriched by constants $c_a$ for every element $a \in D $.
 We call a quantifier-free $L_D$-sentence a quantifier-free $L$-\emph{query} over $D$.
 A formula is \emph{grounded }by substituting elements of $D$ for its variables, and it is \emph{ground }if it does not (any longer) contain variables.
 Therefore, any choice of elements of $D$ matching the variables in a formula is a \emph{possible grounding }of that formula.

+An $L$-structure $\mathfrak{X}$ \emph{models} a ground quantifier-free $L$-formula $\varphi$ if $\varphi$ is true for the interpretations in $\mathfrak{X}$, where the connectives $\neg$, $\wedge$ and $\vee$ are interpreted as `not', `and' and `or' respectively.
+A quantifier-free formula $\varphi$ is \emph{consistent} if there is a set $D$, an $L$-structure $\mathfrak{X}$ with domain $D$ and a grounding of $\varphi$ that is modelled by $\mathfrak{X}$.
+A quanitifer-free formula is consistent \emph{with} another quantifier-free formula if their conjunction is consistent.